abhidhillon94/word-play/README.md

     ```sh
     pipenv install
     ```
+- Run the following command to run the unit test cases.
+    ```sh
+    python -m unittest discover tests/unit -p '*_test.py'
+    ```
+    Make sure to run them as you make any changes in order to find out if any code change broke any functionality.
+Please note that you do not need any dependecies like Elasticsearch, MongoDB or redis running on the system in order to run the unit tests since unit tests are completely independent.
+- While we run web and worker processes out side of docker container, we can still choose to run other components like redis, MongoDB and elasticsearch using docker compose up.
+To proceed, please comment out the api and worker service sections from the docker-compose.yml file on line 55 and 73.
+You can choose to run kibana by uncommenting the kibana service section that starts on line 21 in docker-compose.yml if you need to inspect data in elastic search using an interctive UI.
+Copy the contents of env.example to .env file (please note it's not build.env unlike last step).
+All of the hostnames point to the localhost in this file (instead of virtual hostnames of the services in docker-compose environment) and that's how we need it if we run the api and worker outside of docker network since docker's virtual hostnames (mentioned in build.env) would not be accessible here.
+After the aforementioned steps, start the services on which our backend app and worker depend using the following command:
+    ```sh
+    docker-compose up
+    ```
 - Run the following command to start the API server that serves your APIs:
     ```sh
     python app.py
     ```
-- Run the following command to start the celery process that serves as background/async task worker:
+- Open a separate terminal tab/window to run the background job worker.
+Run the following command to start the celery process that serves as background/async task worker:
     ```sh
+    pipenv shell
     celery --app src.jobs.precompute_words_count.celery  worker --loglevel=info --logfile=logs/celery.log -E
-    ```
-- Run the following command to run the unit test cases.
-Make sure to run them as you make any changes in order to find out if any code change broke any functionality
-    ```sh
-    python -m unittest discover tests/unit -p '*_test.py'
     ```

 ## Insights into code structure: